nirs/pyev/trunk/pyev/doc_src/source/Embed.rst

         but in the most appropriate way for embedded loops.

-    .. py:attribute:: other

-        *Read only*

-        The embedded event loop.

     .. py:attribute:: callback

         As long as the watcher is active, the callback will be invoked every